OctopusDeploy/docs/docs/deployment-process/variables/index.md

 ## Variable Snapshot

 When you create releases, a snapshot is taken of the project variables.
 You can review the variables in the **Variable Snapshot** section of the release page by clicking **SHOW SNAPSHOT**.
-This lets you see the variables as they existed at the time of the release.
+This lets you see the variables as they existed when the release was created.

+You can update the variables by clicking **UPDATE VARIABLES**.
+This can be useful when:

+* The release has not been deployed yet, but the variables have changed since the release was created.
+* The release needs to be **redeployed** and the variables have changed since the release was created.
-If the release is yet to be deployed, and the variables have changed, you can click **UPDATE VARIABLES** to update the variables for the release.
+* The release failed to deploy due to a problem with the variables and you need to update the variables and redeploy the release.

 ## Variables in Octopus